-But Texas is not the only state that will have to come to terms with shortage of childcare.
-Due to Covid a lot of centers have had to close due to lack of demand.
+But Texas is not the only state that will have to come to terms with a shortage of childcare.
+Due to COVID, a lot of centers have had to close due to a lack of demand.
 Due to their financial capacity, many have been at risk of going out of business.

 In Minnesota, for instance, childcare providers have expressed concern they would have to develop capacity from scratch once the pandemic is over.
 While the state government has offered some grants to providers to stay in business during the emergency period, these funds might not be enough to ensure providers stay in business.
 Some providers are actually paying to provide childcare, as their revenues have dropped significantly, while costs for accommodations are increasing.